lowrycito/handbook/pages/study-manual-general-handbook.md

         * 24.9.1.
 Manuals and FormsTo serve the Lord as a missionary is a sacred privilege.
 It brings eternal blessings to the person and those he or she serves.
         * 24.9.2.
 WebsitesTo serve the Lord as a missionary is a sacred privilege.
 It brings eternal blessings to the person and those he or she serves.
         * 24.9.3.
-Contact Information for the Missionary DepartmentTo serve the Lord as a missionary is a sacred privilege.
+Contact InformationTo serve the Lord as a missionary is a sacred privilege.
 It brings eternal blessings to the person and those he or she serves.
   * Uniting Families for Eternity

     * 25\.
 Temple and Family History Work in the Ward and Stake